oceanhackweek/ohw-helpdesk/README.md

 ## Purpose
 A place for asynchronous help on data and software in the ocean sciences community.
+We plan to start scheduling roughly monthly drop in sessions where we can worth through these questions together.

 ## Scope
 * Oceanographic data